 Are we going to adopt them and bring them home as a PET?

 Are we going to shut our eyes and ear to every news about them?

 For me, the answer is a BIG NO!

-As a start, by doing a little thing, such as attended Sound For Orangutan organized by COP (Centre for Orangutan Protection (COP) and donate to support their rehabilitation centre.
-The centre starts to built in September.
+As a start, by doing a little thing, such as attended Sound For Orangutan organized by COP (Center for Orangutan Protection (COP) and donate to support their rehabilitation center.
+The center starts to built in September.
 It located in Labanan, North Kalimantan and has 7.900 hectares of forest.

 What is COP aka centre for Orangutan Protection?
 COP was formed in 2007 by Hardi Baktiantoro, specifically to tackle the cause of the deforestation and the deaths of tens of thousands of orangutans.
 COP is the only all-Indonesian group of its kind to take on these issues.